-Plants are clever.
-They attract insects with their sweet, delicious nectar and when the insect lands pollen rubs off onto their bodies.
+Plants are clever, they attract insects for their delicious, sweet nectar and when the insect lands pollen rubs off onto their bodies.
 It is the pollen that is vital to the plant being recreated.
 As butterflies, wasps and moths move from flower to flower they rub pollen onto different plants which helps create seeds.
 This process is called entomophily.

 Pollination is important for the food we eat.
-Did you know that pollinators are part of the workforce who create the strawberries for jam, the cocoa for chocolate and things like apples and tomatoes as well as flowers?
+Did you know that pollinators are part of the workforce who help create the strawberries for jam, the cocoa for chocolate and things like apples and tomatoes as well as flowers?